-At the end of my first day back, I was fired.
+At the end of my first day back, I lost my job.

 All my boss said was that the three month trial period was over and they weren’t extending a permanent position to me, was all my boss said.
-My jaw throbbed as I argued that I was still training and hadn’t been there long enough to even do what I was hired for.
+My jaw throbbed as I argued that I was still training and hadn’t been able to do what I was hired for.
 I’d gotten a campaign set up and had executed a very successful online fundraiser.
 I hadn’t been alerted to any serious issues, and it wasn’t fair to not give me a chance to resolve problems.
 I told him I felt devastated, betrayed, lied to.
 I’d taken a risk, left a good job for this one, and he hadn’t given me a chance.
 I wanted to know why.
 He said nothing, his eyes blank and unfocused above his mask.
 I sobbed as I cleaned out my office.

 Now, a few days later, my mouth is slowly healing.
 So is my heartache.
 But I also feel something else clearing out.
 I feel lighter.
 Not for a lack of worries about the future, that is for sure.
 I still haven’t done the math to figure out just how f-ed I am financially, but I know it’s bad.
 And yet…

 I’ve spent most of the last 5 years trying to turn marketing skills acquired over 25 years in retail into a “real job” in the non-profit sector.
 One that would pay bills and let me go on vacation.
 One that would result in eventual partial student loan forgiveness.
 One that came with an office and a title and opportunities.
 But while I’ve learned a lot, I’ve been mostly unhappy.
 I stopped writing.
 I lost confidence.
 I grew small and increasingly depressed.
 My energy was sucked up by long hours, and I had nothing left to do the things that I loved like hiking, skiing and gardening.